urbanski/VirusTotalApi/README.md

-VirusTotal public APIv2 Full support
+VirusTotal public and private APIv2 Full support
 ===================

 This script was made public into the official VT API documentation page. https://www.virustotal.com/en/documentation/public-api/

-For working, you need to set your api key at line 55<br />
+For working, you need to set your api key at line 1402(end of file)<br />

-Orginal Script Author: Adam Meyers<br />
-Rewirtten & Modified: Chris Clark<br />
+Dependence: requests, texttable, you install it from pip or download and install from oficial pages

+few public API functions getted from Chris Clark script<br />
-And finally has been added full API support by Andriy Brukhovetskyy (doomedraven)<br />
+And finally has been added full public and private API support by Andriy Brukhovetskyy (doomedraven)<br />

 License: Do whatever you want with it :)<br />

+I hope soon I will do public the manual

 Some examples:<br />